poulsp/docker-Alice-Linux-x86/README.md

 Alice first welcome you based on her creation of a new database.
 It is best to start there with an old snips satellite.
 But if you have installed a Alice satellite then use the following instruction.
-Same procedure for the old snips satellite
+Same procedure for the old snips satellite.

 ssh into the satellite.
-sudo joe /etc/snips.toml and edit:
+sudo nano /etc/snips.toml and edit:

 >
     [snips-common]